alvarezrrj/alirey/README.md

 BookingController->edit()
 - Find another way to see if day is full inside while loop to avoid so many round trips to DB

+### For a multi-therapist scenario

+Modify App\Http\Livewire\Booking to only show bookings where therapist_id == Auth::user()->id when Auth::user()->isTherapist

+Add therapist_id to booking form

+Modify BookingPolicy to only allow therapist to edit/delete their own bookings

+Allow therapist to access only their own config

 ## Config (/config)